Oral-History:Marconi Fellows Oral Histories

 Marconi Fellows Oral Histories

-Over the years, the IEEE History Center has recorded many oral histories with winners of the Marconi Prize of the Marconi Society.
-These winners are collectively known as Marconi Fellows.
+Over the years, the IEEE History Center has recorded many oral histories with recipients of the Marconi Prize of the Marconi Society.
+These recipients are collectively known as Marconi Fellows.
 For more information on Marconi Fellows see:

 The following fellows have been interviewed to date: